dmnpx/tbd/README.md

   - The new Rome (2000+)

 # In Game Loop
 One turn will be one season.
 Every turn the player will have to make two choices which will have an impact on the big event.
-There will one big event per season and it will be positive or negative depending on what choices you make.
+There will be one big event per season and it will be positive or negative depending on what choices you make.
 Your behaviour will be judged with four sliders:
   - Happy / Angry
   - Security / Crime
   - Diplomatic / Rude